-Our Leadership Way does not add layers of regulation or oversight, but NHS England, acting on behalf of the wider system will look at existing information collection methods such as the NHS Staff Survey, Well-Led Reviews, Workforce Race Equality Standard (WRES) and Workforce Disability Equality Standard (WDES) data to assess how well leaders are adopting the behaviours we all need to see.
+Our Leadership Way does not add layers of regulation or oversight, but NHS England and NHS Improvement, acting on behalf of the wider system will look at existing information collection methods such as the NHS Staff Survey, Well-Led Reviews, Workforce Race Equality Standard (WRES) and Workforce Disability Equality Standard (WDES) data to assess how well leaders are adopting the behaviours we all need to see.

 From the point at which Our Leadership Way becomes more widely shared and owned, we will engage again with the leadership community about how to spread best practice, how to embed the principles in everyday work and how best to measure leadership behaviours and the cultures they create against the principles espoused in Our Leadership Way.
-We have used data from the NHS Staff Survey and other sources to provide an indicator about how leadership is experienced against the six elements of Our Leadership Way for organisations who complete this survey.
-This is available to all healthcare organisations.

-We will also work with organisations and systems who fully embrace Our Leadership Way and create case studies to share best practice.
+We will work with organisations and systems who fully embrace Our Leadership Way and create case studies to share best practice.